zebity/onvif-relay/README.md

 - mvn -X generate-sources : to run the CXF WSDL2Java Generator as alternate to wsimport (for testing)
 - mvn -X package: to install onvif-api into maven package repository

-NOTE 1: Currently automatic download and patch of ONVIF wsdls does not work via Maven.

-Run manually via:
-- $ get-and-patch.sh <filelist.[jax|jak].txt> <download.dir> <destination.dir> <patch.dir>
-- src/main/sh/get-and-patch.sh src/main/sh/files.jak.txt target/generated-sources/wget/ src/main/resources/META-INF/wsdl/ src/main/patch/

-NOTE 2: You can generate code with javax or jakarta inclusions
-- To change between Java EE (import javax.PKG) or Jakarta EE (import jakarta.PKG) requires editing of Maven pom.xml properties (now by selecting the jax or jak tree)
-- As WSDL patching is slightly differnt for jax / jak specifing the patch variant is via input into get-patch (as above): files.jax.txt | files.jak.txt

-NOTE 3: There is no ONVIF WSDL/XSD or generated Java code in this repository.
-Rather this repository holds the tools to generate this as part of the build process.
-So if you want to "see" the code then run the generation process.

-NOTE 4: The better way to customise wsimport result (ie avoid NOTE 5 using "hacked" wsimport), added xslt script (extract-operation-method.xlst) which will read wsdl and generate  external JAX-WS Binding Customerisation file.
-This can be included using -b flag with wsimport.
-Tested with xlstproc, which does not seem to allow use of the "document" method to get the name of input WSDL, so this is passed in explicity via -stringparam:
-- xsltproc -o - -stringparam p1 /META-INF/wsdl/www.onvif.org/ver10/device/wsdl/devicemgmt.wsdl src/main/xml/extract-operation-methods.xslt src/main/resources/META-INF/wsdl/www.onvif.org/ver10/device/wsdl/devicemgmt.wsdl > target/generated-sources/xsltproc/device/device-binding-01.xml
-- see: /src/main/sh/generate-bindings.sh which generates both device & media binding files

-NOTE 5: Main branch is now Jakarta (JAK), as metro-jaxws-ri build fails for verson 2.3.5 and so unable to create "hacked" WsImport
-- See here for wsimport "hack" : https://github.com/zebity/metro-jax-ws/tree/3.0.2-onvif-jak
-- See NOTE 4 as this uses wsimport binding file to provide custom naming (the official way) and it easier (once you know) than hacking wsimport

-NOTE 6: see src/main/sh/run-wsimport.sh for shell script that runs the binding customisation generator and then wsimport (for both device & media WSDLs)

-NOTE 7: Now refacted to use Maven Modules.
-This lets you to build and test server/client independently.
-If yoou want to bulid with jax or cxf instead of metro then change chance onvif-api/pom.xml (this is shared across server and client) and then then rebuild part you want.

 ## Build Process

 After much testing I found the following was reqired to get running service:
 1. Wrap each ONVIF wsdl with its own service wrapper wsdl
 2. Always have wrapping and wrapped WSDL in the same directory

 To Build: